Expand the number of professionals entering and remaining in the workforce.

 6.1.6 Engage pre-service faculty and in-service professionals in identifying challenges for training program development and expansion.
 Make adjustments to address demands in workforce recruitment, preparation, and retention.

 Recruiting and retaining professionals is a top priority for Kansas early childhood leaders.
-There is clear recognition of the impact low wages and minimal benefits has on the workforce, and leaders are actively exploring ways to leverage PDG funding or other federal relief funding to support these efforts.
-Fundamental to a wage strategy is a Career Pathway that articulates and offers a structure for incentivizing professional growth within early childhood.
-A task force, known as the Professional Development Implementation Team, has been working in partnership with consultant Bank Street to explore options and develop a draft pathway.
-The Children’s Cabinet is also exploring alignment with Career Technical Education (CTE) pathways and potential apprenticeship system design and scaling model efforts such as those within Wichita USD.
+There is clear recognition of the impact low wages and minimal benefits has on the workforce, as outlined in the 2021 Needs Assessment Update, and leaders are actively exploring ways to leverage PDG funding or other federal relief funding to support these efforts.